LucaDiFiori/CPP---Module---02/README.md

     /*Note: The return type is Sample& :
             - To allow assignment chaining
-            -  Ensures that the modified object is returned, Since the purpose of the assignment operator is to modify the left-hand side object*/ }
+            -  Ensures that the modified object is returned, Since the purpose of the assignment operator is to modify the left-hand side object

+      Note: 'if (this != &rhs)'
+            this is a pointer to the current object, so you use this != &rhs to compare memory addresses.
+Infact, when you have a reference, like Sample const& rhs, &rhs gives you the memory address of the object
+    */
+}

 // Canonical: Destructor